MatrixManAtYrService/lifecycle-snapshots/README.md

 # Lifecycle Snapshots

+**Warning:** The pattern explained below aims to solve the same problems that [docker multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) does.
+Multi-stage builds didn't exist at the time.
+Nowadays you're probably better off using that feature instead.

 This repo is a template for using docker to build software in containers.
 It builds [a fancy hello world implementation](https://github.com/MatrixManAtYrService/hello-cpp-linwin).
 The build proceeds in four lifecycle snapshots:
 - Run
 - Develop